vishvAsa/AgamaH/amerindian/mAya/popol_vuh.md

 > Come here then my work,	Sa'j la rech c'ut nuchac,
 > my service.	nupatan.

 2. **Parallel Triplets (Tricolon):** Three parallel lines of text.
-Example, lines 374-376: “Speak!
+Example, lines 374-376:

+> “Speak!
 “Kixch'awoq!
 > Call upon us!
 Kojisik'ij!
 > Worship us!” they were told.
 Kojiq'ijila'!” xe'uchaxik.

 3. **Parallel Quatrains (Tetracolon):** Four parallel lines of text.
-Example, lines 5034-5037: We speak,	Kojch'awik,
+Example, lines 5034-5037:

+> We speak,	Kojch'awik,
 > We listen,	Kojta'onik,
 > We ponder,	Kojb'isonik,
 > We move.
 Kojsilab'ik.

 One interesting phenomenon which appears frequently within longer series of parallel lines is “gapping,” in which an expected word or clause is omitted in one line, although it is implied by the parallelism of the series.
-Gapping is used in modern Quiché to break up the monotony of a long series of parallel elements.
-An example in the _Popol Vuh_ appears in lines 66-69, in which the word “four” is expected in the third line, but is not expressed:
+Gapping is used in modern Quiché to break up the monotony of a long series of parallel elements.+++(4)+++ An example in the _Popol Vuh_ appears in lines 66-69, in which the word “four” is expected in the third line, but is not expressed:

 > Its four cornerings,	U kaj tz'ukuxik,